 Sec.
 2. Any member making a statement against a member of the Chapter or a member of any other chapter that is unfounded, slanderous, or malicious may be tried for unethical conduct.

 Sec.
-3. Any member who shall use the name of Kappa Psi or any of its emblems improperly or who uses his privilege of membership or office to further his interests to the detriment of a fellow member, the Chapter, or the Fraternity may be tried for unethical conduct.
-Any member expelled from the University due to disciplinary reasons may be tried for unethical conduct.
+3. Any member expelled from the University due to disciplinary reasons may be tried for unethical conduct.
 Any member refusing to pay dues may be tried for unethical conduct.

 Ordinance 10